-As Maryland lawmakers weigh police reforms, FOP hosts them for ‘shoot, don’t-shoot’ training
+As Maryland lawmakers weigh police reforms, FOP hosts them for ‘shoot, don’t shoot’ training

 The trainings are part of a major mobilization by the Maryland Fraternal Order of Police against new police accountability measures, possibly including the abolition of the powerful Law Enforcement Officers Bill of Rights.

-A House work group is meeting Thursday afternoon and could vote on whether to propose abolishing the bill of rights, which provides broad protections to police accused of wrongdoing.
+A House work group is meeting Thursday afternoon and could vote on whether to propose repealing the bill of rights, which provides broad protections to police accused of wrongdoing.

 “We’re just trying to take a proactive approach,” said Clyde Boatwright, president of the Maryland FOP, which is also considering print and television ads to sway opinions.